scala/scala3/docs/docs/usage/scala3doc/staticSite.md

 Sidebar
 =======
-Scala3doc by default use layout of files in `docs` directory to create table of content.
+Scala3doc by default uses layout of files in `docs` directory to create table of content.
 There is also ability to override it by providing a `sidebar.yml` file in the site root:

 ```yaml
 sidebar: